3 Nail Art Brushes Every Artist Needs

 The better you care for your nail art brushes, the better they will work for you.
 Simple.
 Cleaning them is important, and it's best to do it as soon as you're done using them, if you can manage without screwing up your mani.

 To preserve the point while you soak your brushes, use a clothsepin to suspend them in acetone.
 Clip it onto the brushes and place it over the rim of the glass so the brush is suspended in the remover.
 Submerged, but not touching the bottom of the glass, as you can see in the photo above.
-Leave them for about an hour, then rinse them in water to remove any acetone and leave them bristle up to dry.
+Leave them for about an hour, then rinse them in water to remove any acetone and leave them laying flat to dry.

 If you have any problems or questions with your nail art brushes, feel free to email me and I'll help you out.

 New!
 CommentsLet me know what you think!
 Leave me a comment in the box below.